-- PPA is required to follow a specific template, which is not bankable. - The PPA template is unclear whether it is a "take or pay" agreement. - No amendment of the PPA template is possible, except the supplementation to clarify the rights and obligations of the parties, PROVIDED that it does not change the basic contents of the PPA template.
+- PPA is required to follow a specific template - The PPA template is unclear whether it is a "take or pay" agreement. - No amendment of the PPA template is possible, except the supplementation to clarify the rights and obligations of the parties, PROVIDED that it does not change the basic contents of the PPA template.